cSploit/cSploit.github.io/_posts/2017-01-19-csploit_2-quick-update.md

 My apologies for taking so long, but I'm still working and studying, it's not easy to find the time for my passions, but I'm doing my best.

+Don't ask for cSploit 2 ETA: it will be released as soon as possible! :sunglasses: